Nominating and Corporate Governance Committee

 VI.
 DELEGATION OF AUTHORITY

-The Committee may form subcommittees for any purpose that the Committee deems appropriate and may delegate to such subcommittees such power and authority as the Committee deems appropriate; provided, however, that the Committee shall not delegate to a subcommittee any power or authority required by any law, regulation or listing standard to be exercised by the Committee as a whole.
+The Committee may form subcommittees for any purpose that the Committee deems appropriate and may delegate to such subcommittees such power and authority as the Committee deems appropriate; provided, however, that the Committee shall not delegate to a subcommittee any power or authority required by Applicable Law to be exercised by the Committee as a whole.

 VII.
 INVESTIGATIONS AND STUDIES; OUTSIDE ADVISERS